KTH-LangSec/jpf-dyncover/README.md

+## Notice
+DynCoVer is based on ENCoVer (https://people.kth.se/~musard/files/encover.html) and has been modified to account for dynamic police checks.

 ## Install

-- ENCoVer requires Z3.
+- DynCoVer requires Z3.
 You can manually install Z3 for your platform (https://github.com/Z3Prover/z3) and make sure that Z3 is in your path.
-ENCoVer is known to work with Z3 version 4.8; it may or may not work with more recent versions.
+DynCoVer is known to work with Z3 version 4.8; it may or may not work with more recent versions.

 - You may also need to install ant.
   Test: running `ant -version` in a terminal should return `Apache Ant version 1.7.1 compiled on September 8 2010` or something similar.